mezzio/mezzio-authentication-session/docs/book/v1/login-handler.md

 # Handling an initial login

-When you have configured the adapter, you can drop in the zend-expressive-authentication `AuthenticationMiddleware` anywhere you need to ensure you have an authenticated user.
+When you have configured the adapter, you can drop in the mezzio-authentication `AuthenticationMiddleware` anywhere you need to ensure you have an authenticated user.
 However, how do you handle the initial authentication?